 Buildings 60 years

-Machinery and equipment 5 years

-Office equipment 3~5 years
+Office equipment 3 years

-Rigth-of-use asset 3~5 years
+Right-of-use asset $2\sim3$ years

 Other equipment 3 years

-(Expressed in Thousands of New Taiwan Dollars unless otherwise Specified)

 An item of property, plant and equipment or any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset is recognized in profit or loss.